Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 There are a few things you need to know to be more prepared to bring a puppy home for the first time.
 Read our planning tips below:

-• Tidy up – and go around all the rooms your puppy will be loose in, at puppy level, protecting wires, taping or tacking down loose carpet edges, and putting away expensive tasselled rugs or wobbly vases.
+- Tidy up – and go around all the rooms your puppy will in, at puppy level, protecting wires, taping or tacking down loose carpet edges, and putting away expensive tasselled rugs or wobbly vases!
 Puppies explore with their mouths, if it’s in reach, it’s going to be chewed!
 This isn’t your puppy being bad or destructive – it is their natural behaviour and how they find out about their new environment.

-• Check the garden – a whole garden may be too big an area for your puppy to feel safe in, or it may offer so much distraction your puppy forgets to toilet out there.
-A puppy pen set up immediately outside your back door will provide a small area for them to toilet in, and then you can let them out to play and explore once they’ve done what they need to do!
+- Check the garden – a whole garden may be too big an area for your puppy to feel safe in, or it may offer so much distraction your puppy forgets to toilet out there.
+Fence off an area for your puppy to act as a toilet, and also (if your garden is big enough) another area as a play area.

-• Fence off or cover any dangerous garden substrates or plants – it will take a long time to teach your puppy not to chew poisonous plants or eat that decorative gravel, so cover it up or fence it off so it is never an option in the first place.
+- Fence off or cover any dangerous garden substrates, water features or plants – it will take a long time to teach your puppy not to chew poisonous plants or eat that decorative gravel or fall in the pond, so cover it up or fence it off so it is never an option in the first place.
 Find out more about how you can puppy-proof your garden with our helpful guide.

 Keep reviewing the above list as your puppy grows, the things they can reach and the items they’re interested in will change as they get older, braver, and more confident!